Early Childhood.

 Play: The work of children.

-After Parent + Child in the Park, our on campus Early Childhood programs offer an array of choices to meet the needs of both the child, and the family.
-Parents are choosing different ages, speeds and intensities to begin their child’s school experience, and we are proud to meet these diverse needs.
+After our Parent + Child programs, The Waldorf School of Tampa Bay offers an array of choices to meet the needs of both the child and the family.
+Parents are choosing different ages, speeds, and intensities to begin their child’s school experience, and we are proud to meet these diverse needs.

 Mixed Age Kindergarten